 So you just never know, from their experience, what do they need, and you just have to ask that.
 You have to just allow that question to be asked, allow that option to happen.

-These are just the little things, but I think one day I am going to write about what could dentists do to make an experience a more pleasant one for anyone who is d/Deaf and hard of hearing.
+These are just the little things, but I think one day I am going to write about what could dentists do to make an experience a more pleasant one for anyone who is deaf

 Because for me, it hasn’t always been a pleasant experience, and I know that people who are in a more difficult situation, in a more challenging situation than I am.